smartcontractkit/schemas/README.md

 ## Implementations

-See [core ruby](https://github.com/smartoracles/core-ruby) for a working implementation of an oracle with various adapters attached to it.
+See [ChainLink](https://github.com/oraclekit/chainlink) for a working implementation of an oracle with various adapters attached to it.

 ## Adapters
 The adapter protocol allows for anyone running a smart oracle instance to specify what they need to provide a service/integration.
 Adapters can have as much or as little logic as is needed.
 There are two parts for all adapters: input and output.